The following fortnight…

 “Sure, that too,” Pol said.

-My-re thumbed through a nearby book Pol typically read when things were slow.
+My‑re thumbed through a nearby book Pol typically read when things were slow.
 The letters looked like spidery lines to her.
-She knew how to speak Rathiri, the Rirorni native language and the local Alastaria dialects.
-However, growing up a slave in the Rirorni Empire didn’t allow the luxury of learning to read or write.
+She knew how to speak Rathiri, the Rirorni native language, and the local Alastarian dialects.
+However, growing up a slave in the Rirorni Empire didn’t allow the luxury of learning to read or write their language.

-The doors to the tavern opened and the first customers began to arrive.
+The doors to the tavern opened, and the first customers arrived.

-General Pol clasped his hands together in excitement at the sight of paying customers.
-Glancing her way, Pol said, “Tonight is a time for celebration for the greatest pinnacle of glorious battle awaits thee, my lady!
-Drinks are on the house for you.
-No need to pay.”
+General Pol clasped his hands together excitedly at the sight of paying customers.
+Glancing her way, Pol said, “Tonight is a time for celebration, for you are now a heroine, and the greatest pinnacle of glorious battle awaits thee, my lady.
+So, one drink is on the house for you.
+No need to try and pay.”